seqwell/LongPlex/README.md

 2. The `LIST_HYBRIDS` and `REMOVE_HYBRIDS` processes identify and remove any reads with mismatched i7 and i5 seqWell barcode sequences in the remaining non-demultiplexed reads.
 3. The second Lima process, `LIMA_EITHER_END`, demultiplexes reads with only an i7 or i5 seqWell barcode sequence.
 4. The BAM files for each sample within each pool are merged in the `MERGE_READS` process and merged FASTQ files and bam files are created.
+5. The `CREATE_XML` process combines the indexed, merged BAMs for each pool into a single `ConsensusReadSet` XML file using PacBio SMRT Tools' `dataset create` CLI.
+This step only runs when the pipeline is executed with the default `main.nf` (docker); it is not available with `main_conda.nf`, since `dataset create` is only provided in the `seqwell/smrttools` docker image and is not installable via conda.
+See [Pipeline Entry Points](#pipeline-entry-points-mainnf-vs-main_condanf) below.
-5. The `DEMUX_STATS` process generates a summary of the demultiplexing steps.
+6. The `DEMUX_STATS` process generates a summary of the demultiplexing steps.
-6. If a `rename_map` is provided, the `RENAME_DEMUX_STATS` process renames the sample identifiers in the demultiplexing summary to match the user-defined sample names.
+7. If a `rename_map` is provided, the `RENAME_DEMUX_STATS` process renames the sample identifiers in the demultiplexing summary to match the user-defined sample names.
-7. `NANOSTAT` and `MULTIQC` are used to generate summary metrics for the reads assigned to each sample in the pool.
+8. `NANOSTAT` and `MULTIQC` are used to generate summary metrics for the reads assigned to each sample in the pool.
-8. `NANOSTAT_UNBARCODED` generates sequencing metrics for the unbarcoded reads remaining after both lima steps.
+9. `NANOSTAT_UNBARCODED` generates sequencing metrics for the unbarcoded reads remaining after both lima steps.
    Because the unbarcoded BAM is unaligned, reads are first converted to FASTQ via pysam before being passed to NanoStat.
-9. `DEMUX_QC` combines lima barcode statistics, per-sample NanoStat results, and unbarcoded NanoStat results into two final output tables per pool: a per-well stats table and a per-pool summary table.
+10. `DEMUX_QC` combines lima barcode statistics, per-sample NanoStat results, and unbarcoded NanoStat results into two final output tables per pool: a per-well stats table and a per-pool summary table.

-The final output from this pipeline includes Lima output files, demultiplexed BAM and FASTQ files, a demultiplexing summary, a MultiQC report collating NanoStat results, and comprehensive per-pool and per-well demux statistics.
+The final output from this pipeline includes Lima output files, demultiplexed BAM and FASTQ files, a demultiplexing summary, a MultiQC report collating NanoStat results, comprehensive per-pool and per-well demux statistics, and — when run with `main.nf` (docker) — a combined `ConsensusReadSet` XML file per pool.

 ![Fig1.
 LongPlex Workflow](./docs/LongPlex_Workflow.png)

+*Dashed node: `CREATE_XML` only runs in the docker pipeline (`main.nf`); it is skipped when running `main_conda.nf`.*

 ## Dependencies